 Well, unless you’re playing games on it.
 Then you very much can win.

 Game Mode, in and of itself would make this TV a gamer’s best friend.
-But, tack on the brightness, color reproduction - and relatively low price - we talked about earlier, and you truly have one of the best gaming TVs in 2018.
+But, tack on the brightness, color reproduction - and relatively low price - we talked about earlier, and you truly have one of the best gaming TVs you can buy, even two years later.

 4K HDR Performance TL;DR: While weird motion handling hurts the overall image quality, 4K HDR images are bright and beautiful, with good color reproduction.